Times Square Ball: The fifth and sixth balls (2007–2025)

-Modifications due to the COVID-19 pandemic
+Modifications due to the COVID-19 pandemic (2020–2022)

 Due to the COVID-19 pandemic in New York City, the 2020–21 festivities were closed to the general public.
-Attendance was largely limited to the invited families of first responders and other essential workers from the New York City area (billed as "The Heroes of 2020"), along with performers and members of the media.
+Attendance was largely limited to the press, performers, and the invited families of first responders and other essential workers from the New York City area (billed as "The Heroes of 2020").
 In accordance with New York state health orders, face masks were mandatory, and households were placed within 8 foot "pens" with social distancing.
 There was an estimated 80% reduction in NYPD presence at the event in comparison to past years.
 The VNYE app was released as a digital companion to the event, featuring augmented reality camera filters and a digital recreation of Times Square as a virtual world where users could play minigames, view live streams of New Year's festivities in New York City and elsewhere, and witness a virtual version of the ball drop.

+Automaker Kia became a new sponsor of the festivities beginning that year; as a marketing campaign for its fourth-generation Sorento, Kia held a promotional tour in which the "2021" numerals were driven from Irvine, California (the location of Kia America's headquarters) to New York City using the SUV.
+Mashable writer Alison Foreman described the "dystopian" scenes of the event acknowledged by viewers on social media, including the large amount of placements by fellow sponsor Planet Fitness (with revellers wearing Planet Fitness-branded clothing and accessories such as hats, and Planet Fitness-branded tube men also occupying the "pens").

-For the 2021–22 festivities, public attendance was reinstated, but all attendees over the age of 5 were required to present proof of vaccination for COVID-19 and wear a face mask.
+The event was reopened to the public for 2021–22, but all attendees over the age of 5 were required to present proof of vaccination for COVID-19 per the Key to NYC Pass public health order, and wear a face mask.
 If covered by a specific exemption, attendees were alternatively allowed to present proof of a recent negative PCR test from within the past 72 hours.
-Although Mayor Bill de Blasio originally announced plans for the event to otherwise be held as normal with no restrictions on capacity, the official maximum capacity was ultimately reduced to 15,000 people instead of the usual 58,000.

-Due to a COVID-19 infection, the technical director of the 2021–22 event did not operate the ball drop in-person, but instead directed the event quarantined at a hotel in New Jersey.
-The Fox network also canceled its planned New Year's Eve special from Times Square, citing COVID-19 concerns.
+Although Mayor Bill de Blasio originally announced plans for the event to otherwise be held as normal with no restrictions on capacity, the official maximum capacity was ultimately reduced to 15,000 people instead of the usual 58,000 due to concerns regarding Omicron variant.
+Due to a COVID-19 infection, Trowbridge did not operate the ball drop in-person, but instead directed the event quarantined at a hotel in New Jersey.
+The Fox network also canceled its planned New Year's Eve special from Times Square, citing concerns relating to Omicron variant.